jaronson/prysql/README.md

     | accounts                   | username                      | varchar(255) | YES    | 0         |
     +----------------------------+-------------------------------+--------------+--------+-----------+

+(if we were running in the console, `user` would be highlighted in the results above)

     pry(main)> prysql SELECT id, email FROM users LIMIT 1 +--------+------------------+
     | id     | email            |